Four OT students discussing the layout of a room during a lab exercise

 Total Program: 108 Hours (109-114 with electives)

 Fieldwork is an integral part of the education of an occupational therapist.
-Fieldwork must occur in an environment that provides experiences which reinforce previous learning and which challenge and motivate the student to develop professionally and adapt to clinic situations.
+Fieldwork must occur in an environment that provides experiences which reinforce previous learning and which challenge and motivate the student to develop professionally and adapt to clinical situations.

 The School of Occupational Therapy coordinates fieldwork opportunities for students at locations in Tennessee and across the United States within regulatory guidelines established by each state.
 International opportunities may also be available.
 Belmont University is part of the National Council for State Authorization Reciprocity Agreements (NC-SARA) which guides placement in most states.